gomods/athens/docs/content/install/_index.md

 ## Immutability

-As you know, `go get` and most of the popular Go package managers like `dep`, `glide`, etc. will fetch packages directly from version control systems like GitHub.
-Even the `go get` for modules will fetch directly from version control systems!
-But there's a fundamental problem that can crop up and bite you.
+As you know, `go get` and `go mod download` will fetch packages directly from version control systems like GitHub.
+This system has been mostly great for both package developers and the dependent apps, but at the same we've suffered from a fundamental problem for a long time.

 Code in version control systems can always change even after it's been committed.
 For example, a package developer can run `git push -f` and overwrite a commit or tag that you depend on in your project.
-In that case, you'll often see checksum verification errors (for example, see [here](https://github.com/go-ole/go-ole/issues/185)).
+In these cases, you'll often see checksum verification errors (for example, see [here](https://github.com/go-ole/go-ole/issues/185)).

 _Athens prevents these issues by storing code in its own, immutable database_.
 Here's what happens when you run `go get`: